Also known as: fever blisters, herpes simplex virus 1, HSV-1

 What are the signs/symptoms of cold sores?

 Before the red blisters appear, the mouth/lips may feel itchy or tingly.
 After the blisters appear, they can ooze and crust over.
 Fever, sore throat, headache, eating difficulties and swollen neck glands may also occur.

 What are cold sore care options?

 Cold sores usually clear up on their own within a week or two.
-For help in speeding the process along, and relieve discomfort and pain antiviral creams and pills are available.
+For help in speeding the process along, and relieve discomfort and pain, antiviral creams and pills are recommended.